sbuss/gocon-tokyo/talk-notes.md

 [ 27:00 ]

 The basic idea of gVisor is simple: run an untrusted binary on a guest kernel which acts as a sandbox.
-Depending on the syscall, gVisor either reimplements it or passes it through to the base kernel.
+Depending on the syscall, gVisor reimplements every syscall, though for some syscalls it ends up simply calling the same syscall on the system.
 This kind of functions like ptrace, in that all syscalls can be inspected, but rather than killing a process or returning EPERM when it uses a dangerous syscall, it instead gets a safe reimplementation that only runs inside the security sandbox.

 [ Demo ptrace helloworld running under gVisor.
 Show logs in /tmp/runsc ]